A sudare is a small, flexible mat made from strips of bamboo to help you assemble and roll up maki sushi.

 If you are not serving the sushi right away, and don’t need the mat to make another roll with, you can leave the sushi roll rolled up in the mat for a while to help stop it from drying out.

-A clean, flexible plastic table place-mat.
+A clean, flexible plastic table place-mat or a baking mat.

 “Maki” means “to roll.”